Jitheshx/MyCalculator/README.md

 # MyCalculator

-This project is a clone of a simple Calculator built with Kotlin language and only for Learning purpose.
+This project is a clone of a simple Calculator built with Kotlin